 Sensitive Areas

-Sensitive areas in the Prince Frederick Town Center include wetlands, streams, and stream buffers, steep slopes, highly erodible soils; habitat for rare, threatened, and endangered species These areas are easily damaged and can be adversely impacted by human activity and are generally unsuitable for development.
+Sensitive areas in the Prince Frederick Town Center include wetlands, streams, steep slopes, highly erodible soils; habitat for rare, threatened, and endangered species and Targeted Ecological Areas (TEAs).These areas are easily damaged and can be adversely impacted by human activity and are generally unsuitable for development.
 Development may lead to the destruction of habitat and reduction of diversity of plant and animal species, increased nutrient and sediment loads in waterbodies and increased runoff causing flooding.
+The state and the county protect these sensitive areas by requiring buffers around them and expansion of the buffer if contiguous to streams, wetlands, floodplain, steep slopes and highly erodible soils.
+The buffer and buffer expansion are referred to as a Natural Resource Protection Area and is required under Article 21 of the Calvert County Zoning Ordinance.
+Other protected sensitive area lands found in the county, but not located in the Town Center include cliffs, the Chesapeake Bay Critical Area and Areas of Critical State Concern (ACSC).
 Sensitive areas found in the Town Center are further described in the sections below.

 Wetlands

 Wetlands may be freshwater or saline and are marshes, swamps, bogs and vernal pools.
 They provide ecological benefits such as floodwater storage, pollution control, wildlife habitat and a major food supply for aquatic organisms, migratory waterfowl and other wildlife.
 Mapped wetlands in the Prince Frederick Town Center are associated with Hunting and Parkers creeks and their tributary streams.
 Care must be taken with flows artificially added upstream of a wetland or into a wetland as a result of development.
 It has been shown in the Prince Frederick vicinity that concentrated flow from a developed site can lead to incised streamflow through a wetland region which severely reduces its ecological benefits.
-The state requires a 25-foot buffer around wetlands, and the county expands that buffer to 50-feet for non-tidal wetlands and 100 feet for tidal wetlands.

 Streams and Their Buffers

 Streams located in the Prince Frederick Town Center are perennial and intermittent streams and are tributaries of North Battle, Hunting and Parkers creeks.
 North Battle and Hunting creeks are tributaries to the Patuxent River, and Parkers Creek drains directly into the Chesapeake Bay.
 These streams provide habitat for many aquatic organisms and wildlife, including fish spawning and feeding.
-At the same time, these streams provide a direct pathway for pollutants to move downstream into our rivers and the Patuxent River and the Chesapeake Bay, These pollutants include sediment, nutrients and toxic waste and can potentially cause serious damage to aquatic ecosystems and the fisheries production.
+At the same time, these streams provide a direct pathway for pollutants to move downstream into the Patuxent River and the Chesapeake Bay, potentially causing serious damage to aquatic ecosystems and the fisheries production.
 Vegetated buffers remove pollutants before they enter the stream, cool and maintain water temperature, stabilize stream banks and improve the overall health of a stream.

 Steep Slopes and Highly Erodible Soils

 Steep slopes are slopes greater than or equal to 25% and highly erodible soils are loamy soils that often comprise a high ratio of silt and very fine sands.
-These soils erode at a rate that can cause severe erosion, loss of fertile topsoil, sedimentation of stream s, flooding and degraded water quality. sIn the Prince Frederick Town Center, steep slopes and highly erodible soils are associated with stream valleys along Town Center boundaries.
-The county prohibits emplacement of structures, grading and/or clearing on either steep slopes or highly erodible soils within 50 feet of a perennial or intermittent stream.
+These soils erode at a rate that can cause severe erosion, loss of fertile topsoil, sedimentation of stream valleys, flooding and degraded water quality.
+Stream valleys oftentimes also comprise hydric soils that filter water by trapping pollutants.
+The evaluation of a site for likelihood to not erode and transport sediments into the watershed is critical.
+The suitability of a site depends on both slope and soil type.
+In the Prince Frederick Town Center, steep slopes and highly erodible soils are associated with stream valleys along Town Center boundaries.

 Areas of Critical State Concern